pradeepcep/qwaver/README.md

 Boss: Thanks!  could you do 100 similar variations with different time periods and countries?

-Your skills as a query artist were definitely needed that first time, but the second time the need comes from that person you're helping not having any experience with queries at all.
+Your skills as a query artist were definitely needed that first time.
+But the second time?
+That's just changing a few key values.
+Your boss could do that himself... but he isn't comfortable with SQL.

+If you're like me, you have hundreds of queries stored in your DB admin tool for several connected DBs.
+A lot your time is spent searching through them, altering WHERE clauses, exporting the results, plotting charts, and emailing the results (chart + data + query for validation).
+Often you've got others on your team doing the exact same thing re-inventing the wheel left and right.

 * **Q:** Don't other tools out there help with this?
   * **A:** Yeah, but they all require you (shudder) learn a new platform.
 Be it a "simple" markup language (lookin' at you,